 Personal safety plan

-- Am I here on the Campus during the day or night as well?
+- Am I here on campus during the day only, or night as well?

 - Where can I park my car?

-- Which is the safest/closest car park to the building I am visiting?
+- Which is the closest car park to the building I am visiting?

-- Which building am I going to, once I arrive on Campus?
+- Which building am I going to when I arrive on campus?

-- Can I use the Security Services After Hours Escort service?
+- Should I use the Security Services After Hours Escort service?

-- Have I checked out the Security Map on the Home Page of the MQ website, which tells me the best way to walk around the Campus at night?
+- Have I checked out the Security map, which tells me the best way to walk around the Campus at night?

-- Do I know how to use one of the blue Help Points placed around the Campus, and under what circumstance can I use one?
+- Do I know the locations of the blue Help Points placed around the Campus, and under what circumstance can I use one?

-- At night, is it possible to use the free Security Shuttle Bus to move around the Campus or go to the Macquarie Railway Station?
+- At night, should I use the free Shuttle Bus to move around the Campus and go to the Macquarie Railway Station?